sorelmitra/verifit/Readme.md

 2. **Echo-Service**.
 It sends a message to a Web-Sockets server and gives back the response.
 In our case, the dummy WSS server echoes back whatever we're sending, so the test verifies this.
 3. **Shopping-Service**.
 This test shows login, accessing an authorized endpoint, and caching some values - in this case the access token for a particular user.
 It logs in from cache.
 If no cache is found, it will log in normally and cache the token.
 4. **Date-Service**.
 It runs the shell command `date` with some arguments, and verifies the resulting output.
+5. **Kitchen-Service**.
+Web UI test using Cypress.IO and their kitchen sink sample page.
+It is called from a Python test that runs Cypress via `subprocess`.

 ## Start Testing